-Students are acquainted with a basic overview of project management principles and practices Students know how to plan, lead and implement small size projects Methodological competences: Students are able to structure and set-up basic business model using Excel; they are able to conduct plausibility checks of the results Students have experienced the complexity in projects by applying their theoretical knowledge to accomplish a project task during the semester.
+Students know the foundations of effective group and team work.
+Students are acquainted with the development, nature and behavioural implications of work groups and teams.
+Methodological competences: Students are able to structure and set-up basic business model using Excel; they are able to conduct plausibility checks of the results Students have experienced the benefits and challenges of group work by applying their theoretical knowledge to accomplish a task during the semester.
 Students are able to apply design thinking in different areas and situations Students are able to apply the basics of coaching in conversations Social competences: Students learn to work successfully as a team on a complex task under time pressure.
-Students learn to listen and express themselves in conversations Personal competences: Students have increased their ability to function effectively in a project team either as project team member or project lead.
-Students have increased their ability to reflect on situations and taken action based on aforementioned insights Students have increased their ability to withstand stressful situations Course-specific contributions to AoL CG 4: Students develop their problem-solving skills by applying project management methods and tools to a real business project. competency goals (CG 1 - 6) CG5: Students build business models using Excel Contents/ Indicative The course consists of three parts: syllabus Part A (Project Management) This course is intended to be an introduction into the field of project management and will familiarize participants with some methods and tools of classical project management.
-In particular, the focus will be on successful cooperation as a project team.
+Students learn to listen and express themselves in conversations Personal competences: Students have increased their ability to function effectively in a team.
+Students have increased their ability to reflect on situations and taken action based on aforementioned insights Students have increased their ability to withstand stressful situations Course-specific contributions to AoL CG 4: Students learn and train to structure, visualize and communicate a complex problem to an audience with limited or no piror subject matter knowledge. competency goals (CG 1 - 6) CG5: Students build business models using Excel Contents/Indicative syl- The course consists of three parts: labus Part A (Group and team work) This course is intended to be an introduction into the field of group and team work and will familiarize participants with the foundations of group dynamics.
+In particular, the focus will be on successful cooperation as a team.
 It will be conducted as a practical, hands-on workshop that emphasizes discussion and exercises.
-Part B (Problem-Solving) This part of the course is intended to introduce the students into problem solving tools and frameworks (e.g. Problem Statement Worksheet, Minto Pyramid Principle) as well as the basics of business modelling in Excel.
-Both can be used in business projects.
-Part C (Resilience and Reflection) This part of the course is intended to transfer professional tools and methodologies (e.g., design thinking, coaching, inspiring leadership) to students' current situations and challenge their status quo, helping to increase personal resilience by acknowledging one's values and life purpose
+Part B (Resilience and Reflection) This part of the course is intended to transfer professional tools and methodologies (e.g., design thinking, coaching, inspiring leadership) to students' current situations and challenge their status quo, helping to increase personal resilience by acknowledging one's values and life purpose Part C (Excel modelling) This part of the course is intended to provide the students with a first introduction into business modeling with Excel.
+Students develop a high level business plan (e.g., for a restaurant) in Microsoft Excel.
+They learn how to set up such a model, how to write basic Excel formulas and how to conduct plausibility checks of the results.
 Teaching and learning methodology The methods employed to achieve course objectives include: class lectures, work in teams, highlighting critical course material, and transfer: applying theoretical knowledge to an existing project task.

-Miscellaneous n/a

-Indicative reading list Preparatory reading:

-Schmid, P., (2018): Erfolgreiches Projektmanagement: einfach - praktisch - agil.
-Nützliche Methoden für kleine und mittlere Projekte.
-7th edition, Metropolitan, Berlin / Regensburg.

-Timinger, H. (2017).
-Modernes Projektmanagement: mit traditionellem, agilem und hybridem Vorgehen zum Erfolg.
-John Wiley & Sons.

-In-depth reading:

-Lectures notes will be provided by MS Teams
+Miscellaneous n/a Indicative reading list Preparatory reading: Robbins, S. P., &amp; Judge, T. A. (2019).
+Organizational behavior.
+18th ed. (global ed.).
+Pearson (Chapter 9).
+Lectures notes will be provided by MS Teams In-depth reading: Katzenbach, J. R., &amp; Smith, D. K. (2003).
+Teams: Der Schlüssel zur Hochleistungsorganisation.
+Ueberreuter König, O., &amp; Schattenhofer, K. (2020).
+Einführung in die Gruppendynamik.
+Carl Auer Kuhn, H. (2015).
+Die Gruppe als Mittel zur Leistungssteigerung.
+In: Edding, C., Schattenhofer, K. (Eds.), Alles über Gruppen.
+Theorie, Anwendung, Praxis.
+Beltz, pp. 124-161.
+Schreyögg, G., &amp; Koch, J. (2020).
+Die Gruppe in der Organisation: Das Gruppenverhalten.
+In: Management: Grundlagen der Unternehmensführung.
+Springer, pp. 473-521.